nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

   MULT <integer mult default 1>
 ```
 When the keyword `MULT` is specified, the user can define the integer
-variable mult, where mult is equal to the number of alpha electrons
+variable `mult`, where mult is equal to the number of alpha electrons
 minus beta electrons, plus 1.

 When `MULT` is set to a negative number.
 For example, if `MULT = -3`, a